-- Customer Relations, Business Quality:
+- Patient Relations, Business Quality:

-Saw a sudden increase in issues as customers wanted to voice their concerns with poor performance caused by supply shortages, infection control processes, or staffing shortages.
+Saw a sudden increase in issues as patients and customers wanted to voice their concerns with poor performance caused by supply issues, infection control processes, or staffing shortages.
 Its New Normal appears to account for approximately 16% of issues.